aktos-io/dcs-tools/README.md

 Makes ssh connection either directly or via the link up server according to [your connection type](#set-connection-type).

+### Responsive Remote Development

+Responsive remote development means keeping a local folder in sync with a remote folder.

+1. `cp ./sync-config-example.sh path/to/your/project/folder/my-sync-config.sh`
+2. Edit `my-sync-config.sh` accordingly.
+See `./sync-with-sgw.sh --help` for options.
+3. Send your project folder to your remote system and watch for changes by:

+	    ./sync-with-sgw.sh -c path/to/your/project/folder/my-sync-config.sh --dry-run

+This will keep `path/to/your/project/folder/` and `$dest_dir` (within your config file) in sync.
+Remove the `--dry-run` switch for real transfer if the transfer summary is as you expected.

+Synchronization will exclude the `.git` folder and the other files/folders listed in `path/to/your/project/folder/.gitignore`.

+`run_before_sync` hooks can be used to build, bundle, copy files or perfom any other tasks before the actual synchronization.
+Synchronization will fail and display a visual error message if any of the hooks fails.

 ### Mount target root

 ```bash